 “In November 1933, an extraordinary paperback appeared on the shelves of Italy’s bookstores and newspaper kiosks.
-Titled The Art of Drinking, Umberto Notari’s ‘economic essay-novel’ addressed the origins, as well as explored various solutions to, what many contemporary observers considered to be Italy’s ‘wine crisis.'”
+Titled L’arte di bere (The Art of Drinking), Umberto Notari’s ‘fictional essay on economics’ addressed the origins, as well as the various solutions to, what many contemporary observers considered to be Italy’s ‘wine crisis.'”

 “‘Chi ne beve giusto è un leone’: anti-alcoolismo, vitivinicoltura, e la realizzazione di una bevanda nazionale nell’Italia fascista,” La Vigna News: pubblicazione trimestrale della Biblioteca Internazionale La Vigna 9:35 (dicembre 2016): 26-50.

 “Nel 1932, Tomaso Giacalone Monaco, economista veneziano e attivo sostenitore dell’industria enologica italiana tra le due guerre mondiali, articolava una strategia particolarmente ambiziosa per stabilire una collaborazione costruttiva tra la dittatura fascista di Benito Mussolini e la vitivinicoltura italiana.
 Le organizzazioni anti-alcoolismo italiane, sosteneva Giacalone Monaco, ‘sono dei socialisti e dei comunisti mascherati,’ i ‘superstiti fortunati’ dei ‘seguaci dei metodi ciarlataneschi e subdoli che fino al 1919 si applicavano nelle famigerate camere del lavoro.'”